Joelkb/DQ-the-file-donor/README.md

  - Thanks To Me 😂

 ## Note 🏷️
- - If you find any bugs or errors, report it to the developer.
+ - <b>If you find any bugs or errors, report it to the developer.</b>
 * [![Contact Developer](https://img.shields.io/static/v1?label=Contact+Developer&message=On+Telegram&color=critical)](https://telegram.me/creatorbeatz)

 ## Disclaimer